RagnarJensen/Z-CAM-E1-IO/Breadboard/README.md

 Here's another of my cables, in the breadboard.
+![Blue cable in BB odd pins](connector_odd_pins.png) Odd numbered pins, showing pin 11 connected to ground (orange wire) and the pull-up resistor for i2c pin 7 (blue wire).
-![Blue cable in BB odd pins](connector_odd_pins.png) In the background, you can see that I've not used a coaxial cable for the CVBS connector.
+In the background, you can see that I've not used a coaxial cable for the CVBS connector.
 For short runs of composite video, a twisted pair suffices.
 ![Blue cable in BB even pins](connector_even_pins.png) Even numbered pins.
 No pins 10 and 12 (CVBS), since they go directly from the camera to the RCA connector.
+Pin 2 (VCOM) is connected to the board's positive power rail, providing power to the entire breadboard.
+Another pull-up resistor connected to i2c pin 8.

 ## Breadboard set-up
 Fritzing image of the breadboard: